Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Conditionally expected operator-valued BSIEs

-\end{remark}
+} \end{remark}

-\begin{remark} To understand the above It\^{o}'s formula, let us look at how this is derived in the finite dimensional case.
-The differential form (taking $A_{1}=A+\beta B,$ $B_{1}=B$ in Remark \ref{Rm2-2} (ii)) of BSIE (\ref{Myeq4-11}) is
+\begin{remark} \upshape{ To understand the above It\^{o}'s formula, let us look at how this is derived in the finite dimensional case.
+The differential form (taking $A_{1}=A+\beta B,$ $B_{1}=B$ in Remark \ref{Rm2-2} (ii)) of BSIE (\ref{Myeq4-11}) is We apply It\^{o}'s formula to $\langle P(t)x(t),x(t)\rangle$ and obtain Since the depiction of $Q$ is unavailable$,$ we try to merge the martingale terms and the small terms together and determine them via the solution of BSDEs, as follows.
+We take